.A peanut butter stout and vanilla bean cream ale are just two of the concoctions crafted around town.

 “The benefit is more people get interested in what beer can be,” Federal explains.

 After all, each brewer is like a different chef.
-Each of Bluffton’s brewers have worked their way from home brewing to brew pubs and big production breweries.
+Each of Bluffton’s brewers has worked their way from home brewing to brew pubs and big production breweries.
 Then they scaled back to smaller settings, just miles off the May River, to concoct appealing creations.

 All Photos by Andrea Six